kagg-design/kagg-compatibility/readme.txt

 Contributors: kaggdesign
 Tags: compatibility, PHP 8.1, development, deprecation, notice Requires at least: 5.9
-Tested up to: 6.3
+Tested up to: 6.4
 Stable tag: 1.3.0
 Requires PHP: 8.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The plugin blocks PHP 8.1 deprecation messages from WordPress core, WooCommerce, Jetpack and other plugins.
+The plugin blocks PHP 8.1+ deprecation messages from WordPress core, WooCommerce, Jetpack and other plugins.

 == Description ==

-[WordPress is not fully compatible with PHP 8.0 or 8.1](https://make.wordpress.org/core/2022/01/10/wordpress-5-9-and-php-8-0-8-1/).
-All remaining known PHP 8.1 issues are deprecation notices.
+[WordPress is not fully compatible with PHP 8.1 and 8.2](https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/).
+All remaining known PHP 8.1+ issues are deprecation notices.

 The same is related to many popular plugins such as WooCommerce, Jetpack and others.
 Mainly, they produce deprecation notices from the Action Scheduler library.